Teaching and Living in Japan

 Teaching and Culture Shock

 Japan is expensive but it is manageable.
-Western food is much more expensive than Japanese food and it is not always easy to find, and much of the non-Japanese food you do find will be made according to Japanese tastes.
+Western food is much more expensive than Japanese food and it is not always easy to find.
+Much of the non-Japanese food you do find will be prepared to match Japanese tastes.
 If you happen to live in Tokyo you can pop over to Roppongi and find pretty much any kind of food you are craving.
-Be prepared to enter the red light district.
+Do be prepared to enter the red light district.
 One of the best places to find food to cook yourself is in the basement of any large department store.
 They typically have huge gourmet food sections where you can find what you are looking for.
-You will get very good at tracking things down.
-A good source of information is www.japan-guide.com for loads of information about cost of living, customs, transportation and other helpful stuff.
-If you want to find your own accommodation or need some help, these websites cater specifically to foreigners:
+You will become very adept at tracking things down.
+A good source of information is www.japan-guide.com for loads of information about the cost of living, customs, transportation, festivals, and more.
+If you want to find your own accommodations or need some help, these websites cater specifically to foreigners:

-Japan used to be the premiere spot for teaching English; that is slowly changing.
-The number of college-aged students is decreasing and nearly 25 percent of colleges and universities have had to shut their doors.
+Japan used to be the top location to teach English, but that has changed.
+The number of college-aged students is decreasing and many colleges and universities have had to shut their doors in the past couple of decades.
 So the competition for jobs is increasing, but it is still easy and pleasant to live and work here.
 Japan is extremely safe, and it is easy to navigate your way around.
 It is also a good place to be for traveling.
-During the low season it is very cheap to fly out of Tokyo to places like Thailand, Korea, and Vietnam.
+During the low season, it is very cheap to fly out of Tokyo to places like Thailand, Korea, and Vietnam.
 Your yen will go a long way in those countries.
-Japanese people are friendly and often times overly generous.
+Japanese people are friendly and often overly generous.
 Once you make friends they will do anything to help you.
-I think as long as you have some idea of what to expect and have an open mind, you will make the most of your time in Japan.
-You can even save a fair bit of money if you don’t go mad while you’re there.
+I think as long as you have some idea about what to expect and an open mind, you will make the most of your time in Japan—and even save a fair bit of money.